XuanjiaZ/XuanjiaZ.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Master's student in Computer Science at the Harbin Engineering University.
+I am passionate about Generation Models and Multi-Model research.
+I am excited to contribute to the field of Computer Science and continue my studies.